cvtower/Face-extractor-based-on-mtcnn/README.md

 # why commit this repo

-In fact i am so familiar with mtcnn since it is published, and have alternative project experience(porting it to android platform using ncnn/opencl) with it.
+In fact i am so familiar with mtcnn since it was ever published, and have alternative project experience(porting it to android platform using ncnn/opencl) with it.

 However, yesterday(2018/5/10)when help workmate to solve a face extracting related issue i found that no simple and clear samples available on github contains the "warp and crop" operation, which is needed for recognition and liveness detection and so on research.
 So 2 types of crop implement is provided here, guess it will be simple to understand since it is commited by this new python user(used to play with cuda/opencl/c++) here.